-Research
+Research and Writing

-Dissertation Project:
+Dissertation Monograph:

-Publications:
+Peer-Reviewed Publications:

 Liquidity regulations, bank lending and fire-sale risk, with Asani Sarkar and Or Shachar.
 Journal of Banking & Finance 156 (2023): 107007.